How to Talk to Teens About Sexuality Education?

 Remember: you don’t have to be a perfect expert.
 You have to be present, patient, and willing to listen.

-If you feel overwhelmed supporting your teen’s evolving identity, you can always reach out for guidance yourself. 💬
+If you feel overwhelmed supporting your teen’s evolving identity, you can always seek guidance. 💬

 Final Thought: Connection Beats Perfection